tangle-network/dapp/libs/webb-ui-components/README.md

 <h2 id="start"> Getting Started  🎉 </h2>

 This is the official component library for the Webb Ecosystem!
-It makes use of [nx.dev](https://nx.dev/) for fast and extensible build system.
-The **webb-ui-kit** allows developers to quickly build beautiful user interfaces for Web3 applications.
+It utilizes [nx.dev](https://nx.dev/) for a fast and extensible build system, and enables developers to build beautiful user interfaces for Web3 applications quickly.
+The library includes components that are documented using [Storybook](https://storybook.js.org/).

-The webb-ui-kit makes use of [Storybook](https://storybook.js.org/) for component documentation.
-Interested in the available components included in this library, checkout the official documentation [here](https://webb-tools.github.io/webb-dapp/) 📝.
-Have feedback on how to improve the component library?
-Or have a specific question to ask?
-Checkout the [Webb Dapp Feedback Discussion](https://github.com/webb-tools/feedback/discussions/categories/webb-dapp-feedback) 💬. **PR's WELCOMED!!!!**
+To view the available components, check out the official documentation [here](https://webb-tools.github.io/webb-dapp/).
+If you have feedback or questions, head to the [Webb Dapp Feedback Discussion](https://github.com/webb-tools/feedback/discussions/categories/webb-dapp-feedback).
+Contributions through PRs are welcomed!

 ## Prerequisites